UFA GmbH: State film monopoly: UFI (1942–1945)

-On January 10, 1942, UFA officially became the subsidiary of UFA-Film GmbH (UFI), into which all German film production was merged.
+On 10 January 1942, UFA officially became the subsidiary of UFA-Film GmbH (UFI), into which all German film production was merged.
 Other companies were dissolved or integrated into UFA at the time, including Bavaria Film, Berlin-Film, Terra Film and Tobis AG, which became additional production units.
 Film production in the captured nations was also brought under its aegis.
-Profits reached 155 million Reichsmarks in 1942 and 175 million ℛℳ in 1943.
+Profits reached 155 million Reichsmarks in 1942 and ℛℳ 175 million in 1943.

 At this point, the UFA staff hierarchy was reorganized according to the Nazi Führer principle.
 The coordination of individual sub-groups of the UFI Corporation was the job of the newly appointed Reich Film Director-General.
 The production heads worked for the administrative director general and were responsible for the overall planning of annual programming and content design all the way up to the actual shooting of the film: these heads were also responsible for giving instructions to the film line producers and directors.
 It was subsequently fully nationalized in mid-1944.

 Post-war period: Dissolution and Sovietization vs. re-privatization

 In late April 1945, the UFA ateliers in Potsdam-Babelsberg and Berlin-Tempelhof were occupied by the Red Army.
-After the German Wehrmacht issued its unconditional surrender on May 7 & 9, 1945, the Military Government Law No. 191 initially halted and prohibited all further film production.
-On July 14, 1945, as a result of Military Government Law No. 52, all Reich-owned film assets of UFI Holding were seized.
+After the German Wehrmacht issued its unconditional surrender on 7 & 9 May, 1945, the Military Government Law No. 191 initially halted and prohibited all further film production.
+On 14 July 1945, as a result of Military Government Law No. 52, all Reich-owned film assets of UFI Holding were seized.
 All activities in the film industry were placed under strict licensing regulations and all films were subject to censorship.

-The Soviet military government, which was in favour of a speedy reconstruction of the German film industry under Soviet supervision, incorporated the Babelsberg ateliers into DEFA, the state-run film studio, subsequently the GDR's state film studio, on May 17, 1946.
-The Murderers Are Among Us was the first German feature film in the post-war era and the first so-called "Trümmerfilm" ("Rubble Film").
-It was shot in 1945/46 by DEFA in the Althoff Studios in Babelsberg and the Jofa ateliers in Berlin-Johannisthal.
+The Soviet military government, which was in favour of a speedy reconstruction of the German film industry under Soviet supervision, incorporated the Babelsberg ateliers into DEFA, the state-run film studio, subsequently the GDR's state film studio, on 17 May 1946.
+The Murderers Are Among Us was the first German feature film in the post-war era and the first so-called Trümmerfilm (Rubble Film).
+It was shot in 19451946 by DEFA in the Althoff Studios in Babelsberg and the Jofa ateliers in Berlin-Johannisthal.
 Wolfgang Staudte directed the film and also wrote the screenplay.
 Additionally, the Soviets confiscated numerous UFA productions from the Babelsburg vaults and dubbed them into Russian for release in the USSR; and simultaneously began importing Soviet films to the same offices for dubbing into German and distribution to the surviving German theaters.